Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft 1.19.80
+This page assumes the format of Minecraft 1.21.20
 :::

-In Scripting API, most of the core features are implemented in the `@minecraft/server` module, with lots of methods to interact a Minecraft world, including entities, blocks, dimensions, and more programmatically.
-This article contains a basic introduction to some of the core API mechanics, for more detailed information please visit [Microsoft docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server).
+In Scripting API, most of the core features are implemented in the `@minecraft/server` module, which contains lots of methods to interact with Minecraft world, including entities, blocks, dimensions, and more.
+This article contains a basic introduction to some of the core API mechanics.
+For more detailed information please visit the [Microsoft documentation](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server) pages.

 ## Setup

-You will need to add the Script module as a dependency in your `manifest.json`.
+You will need to add the script module as a dependency in your `manifest.json`.

 <CodeHeader>BP/manifest.json</CodeHeader>